rayhassan/calm-bp-elastic/README.md

   - Create new private/public key pair
   - Populate blueprint credentials (with private key) and application profile variables (with public key string)

-# Generating Your Own Public Key

 Github has an excellent guide on generating SSH keys: https://help.github.com/articles/generating-ssh-keys

-# VM/App access

-o The macros below are resolved in the RUNNING application - see overview section of the application instance in Calm service.
+* The macros below are resolved in the RUNNING application - see overview section of the application instance in Calm service.

 >Blueprint VM/App access info :